towersvault/shinpokered/README.md

 - White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed
 - White 1-frame flash on map load (affecting DMG and GBC modes) as been removed
 - In hard mode, wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit
+- Implemented the old Down+B urban legend for pokeballs as a cheat code
+  - The timing is different.
+You have to hold Down+B before the "[PLAYER] used [ITEM]" text finishes printing.
+  - If successful, the ball tossed will be twice as effective as normal

 #Bugfixes